duke-libraries/rails-dev-vagrant/README.md

 2. Install [Vagrant](https://www.vagrantup.com/downloads.html)

+3. If Windows is the host operating system you will need to set up PuTTY for use with Vagrant or have ssh.exe on your path.
+See notes below.

-3. Clone this repository
+4. Clone this repository

+    ``` git clone git@github.com:duke-libraries/rails-dev-vagrant.git```

-4. Change to project directory `cd rails-dev-vagrant`
+5. Change to project directory `cd rails-dev-vagrant`

-5. Run `vagrant up`
+6. Run `vagrant up`

-6. Connect to Vagrant `vagrant ssh`.
-(See note about Windows, below.)
+7. Connect to Vagrant `vagrant ssh`

-7. (Optional) The provisioning script doesn't install java correctly.
+8. The provisioning script doesn't install java correctly.
 To install java:

     ```
     vagrant ssh